-Read our privacy notice and learn about how we process personal data and your rights.
+Read about how we process information about you (known as personal data) and find out about your rights.

 This notice outlines the University’s processing activities relating to personal data and covers the following:

 - the basis for processing your personal data

 - personal data we collect about you and how we use it

 - your rights including access to information and correction

 - other websites

 - how to contact us.

 The University of Sussex is registered as a data controller with the Information Commissioner’s Office (ICO).
 Our registration reference is Z6428144.